Games makers play catch-up with mobile market

 COLOGNE, Germany The bass and drums are as loud as ever, but the mood music has changed at Gamescom, Europe's biggest gaming fair, as developers whose bedrock business has targeted console gamers play catch-up with the mass mobile market.

-Smartphones such as Apple's iPhone and Samsung's Galaxy as well as tablets have revolutionized not only the mobile world but the gaming universe.
+Smart phones such as Apple's iPhone and Samsung's Galaxy as well as tablets have revolutionised not only the mobile world but the gaming universe.

 "Ten years ago we used to measure our market in terms of 200 million people.
 Now we are at a billion people playing games and we have a straight line view on 2 billion," said Frank Gibeau, head of labels at Electronic Arts.